MrSmith2/CV/README.md

-Repo for hosting GIt Pages pdf resume
+Repo for hosting pdf resume on Git Pages